2007 Fort Dix attack plot: Trial

 In December 2020 Sedar Tatar applied to be released from prison during the COVID-19 pandemic due to having tuberculosis.
 Judge Robert Kugler denied the request.

 Imprisonment

-Eljvir Duka is currently being held at United States Penitentiary, Florence High, while Dritan Duka is at Communications management unit (CMU) at Federal Correctional Institution, Terre Haute and Shain Duka is at United States Penitentiary, Florence ADMAX.
+Eljvir Duka is currently being held at United States Penitentiary, Hazelton, while Dritan Duka is at Communications management unit (CMU) at Federal Correctional Institution, Terre Haute and Shain Duka is at United States Penitentiary, Atwater.

 Mohamad Shnewer is serving his life sentence at the United States Penitentiary, Terre Haute, a high-security facility in Indiana.

-Serdar Tatar is serving his 33-year sentence at the Federal Correctional Institution, Memphis, a medium-security facility in Tennessee, and is scheduled for release in 2036.
+Serdar Tatar is serving his 33-year sentence at the Federal Correctional Institution, McKean, a medium-security facility in Pennsylvania, and is scheduled for release in 2035.

 Agron Abdullahu was released on March 24, 2009.